 An everyday question asked by webmasters is how to drive more traffic to their websites.
 There is no one right answer to it, although there are a few optimal tools that, used well, can generate more referral traffic than other social media sites.
 The figures show that users are spending more time on Pinterest every day: 15.8 minutes on an average compared to 12.1 mins on Facebook and 3.3 on Twitter.
 Data indicates referral traffic from Pinterest grew to 3.6% in January overtaking Youtube’s 1.05%, Google+’s 0.22%, and LinkedIn’s 0.2%.

 So here are few of the best tips on how to make the best of the social photo-sharing website:

-2. Engagement– One cannot be a narcissist on Pinterest and expect others to start following him/her just because they feel their pins are outstanding.
-Interaction is the key to driving more traffic in any social networking website.
-Commenting, liking and re-pinning other people’s images and videos will get you more followers leading to an increasing visits to the website.
+2. Engagement – One cannot be a narcissist on Pinterest and expect others to start following him/her just because they feel their pins are outstanding.
+Interaction is the key to driving more traffic with any social networking website.
+Commenting, liking and re-pinning other people’s images and videos will get you more followers leading to an increase in visits to the website.

 Final tip: Have you been tracking the traffic generated to your site?
 Google Analytics provides an in-depth and thorough analysis of site activities on selecting Pinterest as the source/ medium path as the primary dimension.

 If you have any comments or other tips to share then please submit these below.